-You probably work with specialists who have useful contacts outside of your business circle.
-These include your accountant, business intermediary or broker (if you have already sought one out), attorney, financial advisor or business consultant.
+You should work with specialists with useful contacts outside your business circle.
+These include your accountant, business intermediary, broker (if you have already sought one out), attorney, financial advisor, or business consultant.
 If you have worked with investment bankers or other business financing experts, even better.

-These experts can leverage their networks to your advantage and, in some cases, even help refine your approach to the sale.
+These experts can leverage their networks to your advantage and, in some cases, even help refine your sales approach.

 You may be unsure about hiring an intermediary and wondering, “Is it necessary?”

 Imagine you are selling your house.
 The real estate market in your area is extremely active, and prices are strong.
-Moreover, you are already connected to a lot of prospective buyers through your social or professional life.
-You probably don’t need a real estate broker in this case, especially if you have the time to devote to marketing.
+Moreover, you are already connected to many prospective buyers through your social or professional life.
+In this case, you probably don’t need a real estate broker, especially if you have the time to devote to marketing.

-Now imagine you are selling into a cold market.
-You are also busy and aren’t confident that you have the right connections anyway.
+Now, imagine you are selling in a cold market.
+You are also busy and not confident that you have the right connections.
 There is a risk your home may be listed for months and receive little buyer attention.
 That is a lot of uncertainty.
 This is the perfect scenario for a broker hire.

 Apply the same mental exercise to your business.
 Is a business broker or investment banker worth the cost?
-Or can your transaction team (you and your accountants, attorneys, etc) find the right business buyer on its own?
+Or can your transaction team (you and your accountants, attorneys, etc.) find the right business buyer?
 If there is too much uncertainty, it may be time to add an intermediary.